 Some of these plugins also allow you to reward your users with points and display a leader board to encourage participation via competition with other users.

 - Solicit Content Rating and Feedback

-If you have removed the blog comments from your website and prefer instead that site visitors post ratings and feedback of your content using emoticons, there are a number of ratings plugins you can use.
+If you have removed the blog comments from your website and prefer instead that site visitors post ratings and feedback of your content using emoticons, there are a number of rating plugins you can use.

-WordPress rating plugins, like MyEffecto, Voting – Feelbacks plugin by Vicomi and FL3R FeelBox, give readers another way of providing an immediate response to let you know whether they enjoyed reading your posts (or not).
+WordPress rating plugins, like MyEffecto, Voting – Feelbacks plugin by Vicomi, and FL3R FeelBox, give readers another way of providing an immediate response to let you know whether they enjoyed reading your posts (or not).
 This will help you get a feel for what sort of content they enjoy.

 - Add Gamification

-According to the post here, gamification means introducing elements into a website or application such as points, leaderboards, rewards, ways to “level up”, virtual currencies and so on.
+According to the post here, gamification means introducing elements into a website or application such as points, leaderboards, rewards, ways to “level up”, virtual currencies, and so on.

 If you want to use gamification to add an interactive component to your WordPress site or blog, you could reward people for taking actions, such as leaving comments and feedback, sharing content, or writing reviews.

-Sites like TripAdvisor use gamification to get users to leave reviews for places they have visited, and award points that can then be used for frequent flier miles.
+Sites like TripAdvisor use gamification to get users to leave reviews for places they have visited, and award points that can then be used for frequent flyer miles.
 Rewarding your visitors in such ways can be quite addictive for them, resulting in them spending more time on your website adding or consuming content.

 Achievements for WordPress is a plugin that gamifies your WordPress site with challenges, badges, and points, which are the most engaging way to reward and encourage members of your community to participate.